-District members are eligible for retiree medical benefits after becoming eligible for service retirement pension benefits (either reduced of full pension benefits) under Plan 2 or 3 of TRS or SERS.
+District members are eligible for retiree medical benefits after becoming eligible for service retirement pension benefits (either reduced of full pension benefits) under PERS 1, 2, 3; TRS 1, 2, or 3; or SERS 2 and 3 plans.

 Former members who are entitled to a deferred vested pension benefit are not eligible to receive medical and life insurance benefits after pension benefits commencement.
 Survivors of covered members who die are eligible for medical benefits.